Workspace Overview

 -

 display.launch.py: This launch file visualizes the giraffe robot model in ROS 2.
-It includes:
+It includes: - Robot State Publisher: Publishes the robot's state using the URDF.

 - Joint State Publisher GUI: Enables interactive joint control.